What are the benefits of working in Singapore?

 You can only pay into this scheme as a foreigner until you become a Singapore Permanent Resident.

-It is mandatory that both you and your employer contribute to the CPF every month as an employee.
-Just your donation will come out of your wages, in addition to your salary, with company contributions being paid separately.
+Both you and your employer must contribute to the CPF every month as an employee.
+Just your donation will come out of your wages and your salary, with company contributions being paid separately.

 Maternity and paternity leave

-Mothers who do not qualify for GPML but have been employed for at least 90 days in the year prior to the date of birth of their child may still be eligible.
+Mothers who do not qualify for GPML but have been employed for at least 90 days in the year before the date of birth of their child may still be eligible.